Duke Nukem: Time to Kill: Development

 According to n-Space executive producer Erich Dyke, in 1997 publisher GT Interactive approached n-Space and asked if they were interested in creating a new Duke Nukem game.

 Due to its similarity to Tomb Raider, Duke Nukem: Time to Kill was internally nicknamed "Duke Raider".
 3D Realms, the developer of the previous games in the series, provided creative input and oversight throughout development.

-Both GT Interactive and n-Space anticipated the game would receive an "Mature" rating from the Entertainment Software Rating Board, due to its violence and strip club scenes.
-However, it was given a "Teen" rating instead.
+The game was re-released on the Evercade/VS platform as part of the Duke Nukem Collection 2 in November 2023.

 Reception

 Duke Nukem: Time to Kill received "generally favourable" reviews, according to review aggregator GameRankings.
 Next Generation said that the game was "in many ways a bold move for GT Interactive, 3D Realms, and N-Space.
 This title shows that the Duke Nukem series is capable of change and can do it successfully.
 But whether Duke Nukem fans across the world will really ever accept this type of game has yet to be seen.
 In our opinion, though, they should."
+Air Hendrix of GamePro said, "If only the graphics were a little more clean and the controls a little more crisp, Duke might've stood alongside Lara [Croft].
+Still, those flaws shouldn't stop you from checking out Time to Kill—Duke's brand of explor-action is gripping enough to show you a wild time."